PFTL/website/content/blog/27_Custom_CRM.rst

     session.add(new_message)
     session.commit()

 We get the first customer from the table, and then we create a new message.
-This is just an example, but in principle the variable ``text`` could be much longer.
+This is just an example, but in principle, the variable ``text`` could be much longer.
 If we want to retrieve this message from the database, we can do the following:

 .. code-block:: ipython3

     message = session.query(Message).first()
     print(message)

-And now you will see that you have the information not only about this message, but also about the customer to whom the message was sent.
+And now you will see that you have the information not only about this message but also about the customer to whom the message was sent.
 You can also try the other way around, see all the messages sent to a particular customer, by doing the following:

 .. code-block:: ipython3